Navigation überspringen, direkt zum Inhalt

 Great heritage!
 Unique landscape art

 The legacy of Hermann Prince von Pückler-Muskau can still be experienced today in Muskauer Park.
 Garden art, nature painting, landscape composition - and the whole thing transcends national borders on both sides of the Neisse.
 Today, around two thirds of the park lies on the Polish side.
-The park is the largest English-style landscape park in Central Europe - and has been on the UNESCO World Heritage List since 2004.
+The park is the largest landscape garden in Central Europe of English origin - and has been on the UNESCO World Heritage List since 2004.

 Great heritage!
 Created from the Ice Age and industrial culture